Once you arrive

 4G everywhere, even at Angkor

-4G coverage is excellent across Cambodia, including temples and countryside.
+4G coverage is excellent throughout Cambodia, including in temples and rural areas.
 A local SIM costs 5–10 USD for 30 days of unlimited data.

 Frequently asked questions